absrp/passing_probabilities_EQgates_strikeslip/README.md

     - [ ] Run the "analysis_EQgates_probabilities.ipynb" Jupyter Notebook.
 Requires the csv containing the gate geometries generated from the Matlab code in the previous step.
 This file ("aEQgate_geometries.csv") is also provided as part of this repository for users lacking access to Matlab or interested in accessing the geometry measurements directly without downloading the shapefiles and running the Matlab code.
     - [ ] This script estimates passing probability as a function of geometry using logistic models.
     - [ ] This script also estimates the event likelihood based on the probabilities.
-    - [ ] All figures in the main body of the manuscript except for Figure 1 can be reproduced by running this code.
+    - [ ] All figures in the main body of the manuscript except for Figure 1 and Figure 4b can be reproduced by running this code.
 All supplemental figures except figure S5 can be reproduced using this code too.

 - [ ] To reproduce the rupture maps in the appendix with the earthquake gates plotted over them
     - [ ] Run the "map_maker.ipynb" script (requires the rupture maps and regional fault maps to be in shapefile format, provided in the data repository)